Nburkhal/Nburkhal.github.io/_posts/2019-08-11-gaijin-guide-to-tokyo-train-system.md

 ![](https://cdn-images-1.medium.com/max/1600/1*43IRTEJ3ZjvqTl_3sobraQ.png)

-What\'92s telling about this chart is that the total number of trains is at its daily highs between 7-9 A.M. and 5-7 P.M.
+What's telling about this chart is that the total number of trains is at its daily highs between 7-9 A.M. and 5-7 P.M.
 This makes sense because those windows are during morning and evening rush, when millions of Japanese salarymen and women are commuting to and from their workplaces.
-Additionally, the Semi-Express trains only run through the morning rush, and don\'92t start up again until right before evening rush.
+Additionally, the Semi-Express trains only run through the morning rush, and don't start up again until right before evening rush.
 This signifies that their purpose is to help facilitate the sudden influx of people into the stations around Tokyo during these peak hours.

 The 8 to 10 P.M. spike is also interesting because it highlights a Japanese cultural phenomenon.
 Japanese workers are expected to leave *after* their bosses, and once they leave the office, co-workers are expected get together for drinks and dinner.
-The typical Japanese salaryman typically doesn\'92t get home until after 10 P.M. (there is a lot of speculation on whether the Japanese work culture has any correlation with the country\'92s declining birth rate, but that\'92s a discussion for another time).
+The typical Japanese salaryman typically doesn't get home until after 10 P.M. (there is a lot of speculation on whether the Japanese work culture has any correlation with the country's declining birth rate, but that's a discussion for another time).

 The above graph also shows that 3 types of trains make up the bulk of daily